MobEinGm0O/lovebutton/README.md

-This project was made by gl1tt3rpuff0 aka mobeingmo for a particular person!! hope you like it :3
+This project was made with bare hands, no AI slop, and absolutely no bs.